4 easy ways to handle body cam footage faster using Reduct

 With Reduct’s secure blur feature, you can choose to hide an entire portion of the video, or selectively blur just the faces of your participants.

-The Colorado State Public Defender's Office were looking for a fast legal transcription service to quickly generate transcripts for the growing amount of audio and video evidence used in their cases.
+The Colorado State Public Defender's Office was looking for a fast legal transcription service to quickly generate transcripts for the growing amount of audio and video evidence used in their cases.

 Reduct removes the pain of working with video.